 McMullen House is a stately Italianate Villa built for Celia McMullen in 1870.
 Celia, along with her husband and son-in-law, owned the Titusville Iron Works.
 The son-in-law, John Bryan built a house across Brown Street, which is now McKinney Hall of the University of Pittsburgh at Titusville.
 In 1862, Celia’s husband died and in 1871, John Bryan died.
 Bryan’s passing left Celia the sole owner of the Ironworks, thus becoming the first businesswoman of Titusville, until her death in 1885.
 The editor of the Titusville Herald, John Stephenson, lived in the house in the mid-1900s.

 McMullen House opened as a bed and breakfast in the 1980s and continued except for a period in the late 1990s and early 2000s.
 In 2012 the Coxe family acquired the house and re-opened the bed and breakfast with the name honoring Celia.
 The house reflects the elegance of the “oil boom” period through Victorian furnishings and gracious lifestyle.

 McMullen House Bed & Breakfast Today

-Parlor: contains an Eastlake Suite originally owned by Celia McMullen facing a period marble fireplace.
+The Parlor contains an Eastlake Suite originally owned by Celia McMullen facing a period marble fireplace.
 More period furniture owned by the Coxe family surrounds the suite.

-Library: contains historical books, reading area, and a TV for guest use.
+The Library contains historical books, reading area, and a TV for guest use.